-- 2. MoCA, ACE-III, STMS, SLUMS, and Brief KSCA-R include some version of clock drawing. - 3.
-Verbal fluency is present in the MOCA (letter F), ACE-III (letter P and animals), RUDAS (animals), SLUMS (animals), and RBANS (fruits and vegetables) - 4.
-MoCA, STMS, and Brief KSCA-r comprise a similarity subtest for abstraction. - 5.
-MoCA, ACE-III, RUDAS, SLUMS, and STMS include short-term recall of a series of three to five words, while RBANS includes a ten-word list with four trials for immediate memory, one for delayed free recall and one for recognition. - 6.
-MoCA, SLUMS, and STMS include digit span, but it is only digit forward for STMS and RBANS, and only backward for SLUMS, while MoCA includes both.
+- 1. MoCA, ACE-III, RUDAS, and STMS include the copy of a cube as a visuoconstructional task. - MoCA, ACE-III, STMS, SLUMS, and Brief KSCA-R include some version of clock drawing. - Verbal fluency is present in the MOCA (letter F), ACE-III (letter P and animals), RUDAS (animals), SLUMS (animals), and RBANS (fruits and vegetables) - 4.
+MoCA, STMS, and Brief KSCA-r comprise a similarities subtest for abstraction. - MoCA, ACE-III, RUDAS, SLUMS and STMS include short-term recall of a series of 3 to 5 words, while RBANS includes a 10-word list with 4 trials for immediate memory, one for delayed free recall and one for recognition.

+6. MoCA, SLUMS and STMS include digit span, but it is only digit forward for STMS and RBANS, and only backward for SLUMS, while MoCA includes both.